SlowBubble/match-grader/README.md

   - Second serve win %

 ## P2

+- Think of other features for watch mode
+  - When the video player reach a certain time, the cursor should automatically move as well.
+    - Polling every 2 seconds?
+  - Option: Skip the pauses automatically
+  - Option: Skip the single faults
+  - Option: Skip things shorter than 5 seconds.

 - Remove Score deps from Rally
   - RallyContext depends on Score, depends on Rally.